 Roles and Responsibilities

-INTRODUCTION TO R&R
+While performing a SORA process, several key actors might be required to interact in different phases of the process.
+The main actors are described in this section.

 Operator – The operator is the party seeking operational approval, is responsible for the safety risk analysis, and obtains operational authorization from the Competent Authority/ANSP.
 They must substantiate the safety of their operation through operational limitations and/or evidence of acceptable safety strategy through their own means or means of a capable third party (e.g. manufacturer, service provider).